Geometric recursion: Functions on Teichm uller space

 \section{Functions on Teichm\"uller space}

 The first non-trivial example of target theories comes from spaces of functions on Teichm\"uller spaces.
-If $X$ is a topological space, $\mathscr{F}(X)$ denotes either the space $\mathbb{R}^{X}$ of all functions, or the space ${\rm Mes}(X)$ of all measurable functions, or the space $\mathscr{C}^0(X)$ of all continuous functions.
+If $X$ is a topological space, $\mathscr{F}(X)$ denotes either the space of all functions defined on $X$, the space ${\rm Mes}(X)$ of all measurable functions on $X$, or the space $\mathscr{C}^0(X)$ of all continuous functions on $X$.